department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

   - Be a square size and have a white or plain-color background (with no scenery or other people in the photo)
   - Be uploaded as a .jpeg, .png, .bmp, or .tiff file

- <a class=“usa-button-primary va-button-primary” href=“/veteran-id-card/index/”>Apply for Your VIC</a>
+ <a class="usa-button-primary va-button-primary" href="/veteran-id-card/index/">Apply for Your VIC</a>

 ### Do I need to sign in to Vets.gov to apply for a Veteran ID Card?